appium/appium/docs/en/advanced-concepts/migrating-to-xcuitest.md

 * Setting geo-location not supported due to lack of support from Apple
 * Through multi action API, `zoom` works but `pinch` does not, due to Apple issue.
 * The capabilities `autoAcceptAlerts` and `autoDismissAlerts` do not currently work.
+* In UIAutomation, if you attempted to tap on an element outside the visible frame, it would work.
+In the new XCUITest driver, it will unfortunately have no effect.
+You'll have to navigate to the element the way a user would in order to tap it.

 As far as possible, we will add the missing features and fix other known issues in the [1.6.1 Milestone](https://github.com/appium/appium/milestone/27), so following that may be of interest to you.